aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 ## Roadmap

 In the upcoming releases, we are set to implement a number of new features:
-* Support of conversion from HTML (and other supported input format) to GIF, from Markdown to HTML.
 * Improve quality of translation: new neural network translator models will be applied to increase translation quality and performance.
-* Add more language pairs to translate: French-to-English, English-to-Japanese, Japanese-to-English and some others.
+* Add more language pairs to translate: English-to-Japanese, Japanese-to-English and some others.

 Known issues that we are set to fix soon:
 *